ting11222001/TechBridge-Invoice-app/docs/NOTES.md

 ### JwtHelperService

-Used for small UI conveniences only — not for real security.
+Used for small UI conveniences only, not for real security.
 The backend controls actual security.

 Install: `npm i @auth0/angular-jwt` (https://www.npmjs.com/package/@auth0/angular-jwt)